Use with Tracked Changes

 This guide continues the AI agent chatbot guide.
 Read it first.

 Display AI-generated changes as tracked changes, so your users can review and accept or reject them individually.
-This integrates the AI Toolkit with the Tracked Changes extension.
+This guide shows how to connect the AI Toolkit to the separately licensed Tracked Changes extension.

 See the source code on GitHub.